sachinvastrad/dev-ops-dose/index.md

 For support and discussion  [Join our Whatapp group](https://chat.whatsapp.com/EYtBtyICAYwCVAngWKqUgi).

-#  Day 1 Video Recorded link
+#  Day 1 Introduction to kubernetes

 [Video](https://youtu.be/d-7S7n8pcUQ)